We take a closer look at the 9 children of Queen Victoria and Prince Albert. Who they were and what became of them.

 The Duchess of Argyll

-She also became the first Royal to be educated at a public school.
-She was an excellent sculptor.
+Princess Louise Duchess of Argyll also became the first Royal to be educated at a public school and was an excellent sculptor.
 This was not considered to be a dignified form of artistry for a woman not even mentioning for a Princess.
 Although Queen Victoria was said to have been outraged at this, Princess Louise Caroline Alberta forged ahead.

 Although very controversial at the time, a statue sculpted by Princess Louise of Queen Victoria at still stands in the gardens of Kensington Palace.